 No, graham flour is not gluten-free.
 Graham flour is made from wheat and therefore contains gluten.

-Graham flour is a type of coarse-ground wheat flour named after Sylvester Graham (1794–1851).
-Sylvester Graham was an early advocate for dietary reform and opposed the production of white bread, which uses only one part of the wheat grain.
-In response, Graham created graham flour, which contains all parts of the wheat grain: the bran, germ and endosperm.
-This means graham flour is a whole wheat flour.
+Graham flour is named after Sylvester Graham, a minister who lived from 1794 to 1851 and supported vegetarianism, abstaining from alcohol and generally eating healthy.
+Graham also opposed eating white bread, which he thought was an unhealthy bread because it uses only one part of the wheat grain.
+As a healthier alternative, he created graham flour, which contains all parts of the wheat grain: the bran, germ and endosperm.
+This makes graham flour a whole wheat flour.

 Do not confuse graham flour with gram flour, which is pronounced the same way and spelled similarly.